 I get it.
 It’s a challenge to put into words what you have expressed visually.
 The process from which it evolves is complicated and words describing it rarely flow easily.

 But you have to keep trying.

-You certainly wouldn’t expect your art to improve if you didn’t work at it.
+You wouldn’t expect your art to improve if you didn’t put in the hours.
 Language skills are no different.
-View your artist statement as an opportunity that should not be wasted.
+You have to put in the hours.
+To work on the words.
+But the effort will be worth it because your artist statement is an opportunity that should not be wasted.
 It’s free.
 It costs nothing except time to communicate these ideas to your viewers.

 A good starting point for your statement would be journaling about your art.
-This is a process I walk artists through in the Art Career Success System.
+This is a process I walk artists through in my programs.

 I understand that you would much rather be making art than talking or writing about it.
 Know that you are not alone.
 Many, many artists are in the same situation, but that’s no excuse to neglect writing your statement.